modernmania/Emerald/README.md

  <sub><sup>**AI was used** for:
-much more complex code, as this was done by a 11 and a 12 year old;
+much more complex code, as this was done by a 2 minors;
 things like figuring out how to add a shields.io button;
 and other minor things.</sub></sup>